Keeping treatment tables safe

 • Instruct patients to not reach out to grab personal items, such as mobile phones, while on the table.

-• Be careful when you sit down at the treatment table so you don’t accidently release the levers underneath.
+Be careful when you sit down at the treatment table so you don’t accidentally release the levers underneath.
 This can cause parts of the table, such as the headpiece, to drop or move suddenly.

 Maintaining or purchasing treatment tables

 • Reduce clutter and remove hazards from around the treatment area.
-Keep equipment or other objects away from the foot switch to avoid accidently activating the pedal.
+Keep equipment or other objects away from the foot switch to avoid accidentally activating the pedal.

 • Think about the age and suitability of your current table(s).
 Is it suitable for safely treating all of your patients?